 Well I think it's fair to say that we all need a treat right now.
 Made with six ingredients (plus a touch of salt) that I always have in my pantry, these pumpkin seed and coconut clusters are simple to make and go down well with kids!

-Again, I wasn't sure due to the apple-supply issue, but I'm hopeful that many of you can get hold of them.
-These crumble topped baked apples are the perfect low histamine comfort food dessert.
-Other than the apples, these use pantry staples that I always keep in stock!
+Again, I wasn't sure due to the fruit-supply issue, but I'm hopeful that many of you can get hold of them.
+These crumble topped baked peaches are the perfect low histamine comfort food dessert.
+Other than the fruit, these use pantry staples that I always keep in stock!
 A warming and hearty dessert, and gluten-free too using appropriate oats.